Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: A Randomized Approach

 \subsection{Improving the Randomized Approach}

-In the standard SAA approach, when convergence slows down or a minimum is found for the chosen sample (but not for the true problem), we choose a new set of random simultaneous sources and detectors (a new sample) to improve the solution.
-However, for our problem this approach leads to slow convergence.
-We note that the (worst case) convergence rate for these stochastic methods is typically $O( N^{-1/2} )$.
+In the standard SAA approach, when convergence slows down or a minimum is found for the chosen sample (but not for the true problem), a new sample is chosen to improve the approximate solution.
+However, for our problem this approach leads to slow convergence and stagnation, unless we obtain more accurate estimates of the dominant singular components of the Jacobian and the corresponding components of the gradient (see also \cite{StuKil11c}).
 Hence, after exploiting the relatively fast initial convergence for our problem, we want to avoid stagnation of convergence in the next phase.
-One approach is to add additional random simultaneous sources and detectors, that is, increasing the sample size, as proposed in~\cite{FarbodDoelAscher2} with good results.
-However, this requires progressively more, expensive solves.
+One approach is to add additional random simultaneous sources and detectors, that is, increase the sample size, as proposed in \cite{FarbodDoelAscher2,ByrdChinNocedalWu, BollaByrdNocedal, FarbodMahoney1, FarbodMahoney2}, with good results.
+However, this requires progressively more, expensive, solves.
 Therefore, for efficiency, we choose to keep the number of simultaneous sources and detectors fixed.
-To improve convergence, we exploit the (often fairly good) approximate solution after reaching a modest intermediate tolerance to obtain simultaneous sources and detectors that are optimized for convergence of the nonlinear least squares problem.
+To improve convergence, we exploit the (often fairly good) approximate solution at a chosen modest intermediate tolerance to obtain a small number of simultaneous sources and detectors that are optimized to provide more accurate estimates of the desired derivative information.
+Since this optimization is local for the current $\Vp$, we complement these optimized vectors by random simultaneous sources and detectors.
 We make this precise below.